FernandoMarcon/NLP/README.md

 ## Unstructured Data
 Binary data, no delimiters, no indication of rows

+## Cleansing Text
+- Formatting and standardization (e.g., dates)
+- Remove punctuation
+- Remove abbreviations
+- Case conversion
+- Remove elements like hashtags

+## Stop-word Removal
+> A group of words that carry no meaning by themselvs (in, and, the which)
+- Not required for analytics
+- A standard or custom stop-words dictionary can be used.

 ## Stemming
+> A stem is the base parte of the word, to which affixes can be attached for derivatives.

+Stemming keeps only the base word, thus reducing the total words in the corpus.

 Though they may have different affixes, words that share the same stem have similar semantic meaning.
 Stemming is able to determine that 'learned' and 'learning' , though they have different affixes, each contain the same root word 'learn'.
 - Reduces the corpus of words the model is exposed to
 - Explicitly correlates words with similar meanings

 # Lemmatizing
+> Similar to stemming, but produces a proper root word that belongs to the language

+Uses a dictionary to match words to their root word

 Process of grouping together the inflected forms of a word so they can be analyzed as a single term, identified by the word's lemma.
 Using vocabulary analysis of words aiming to remove inflectional endings to return the dictionary form of a word